Porrapat/php_koans/readme.md

 ### Tips & Tricks – Watching Koans Automatically

-Just run this command, it will use Rust built binary to watch folder /koans and file phpunit.xml
+Just run this command, it will use Rust built binary to watch /koans /KoansLib /koansSolution path_to_enlightenment.php and config_koans.txt

 ```bash
 ./watcher-Windows.exe           # For Windows